cuba-platform/imap-addon/README.md

 * *Username*: provide a username to connect to an email server.
 * *Password*: provide a user password to connect to an email server.

 The *Basic* section comprises the *Connect* button.
-After providind all required information, use the button to upload a list of folders from the email server to work with.
+After providing all required information, use the button to upload a list of folders from the email server to work with.

 #### Advanced